How to Prevent Malaria

 Malaria is a serious medical condition that is caused by parasites known as plasmodia.
 These parasites are transmitted to our blood stream through mosquito (female anopheles) bite.

-Chills, tiredness and fever are common symptoms of malaria.
+Chills, tiredness and fever are common symptoms of this life-threatening blood disease.
 This medical condition can lead to seizures, renal failure, jaundice and even death.
 Around 300 million people are affected by malaria worldwide every year.

 Female Anopheles Albimanus Mosquito